uc-cdis/gen3.org/content/resources/user/submit-data.md

-To view the records in the `core_metadata_collection` node in your project, you can go to: https://data.mycommons.org/example-training/search?node_type=core_metadata_collection (replacing the first part of that url with the url of your actual project)
+To view the records in the `core_metadata_collection` node in your project, you can go to: https://data.mycommons.org/example-training/search?node_type=core_metadata_collection (replacing the first part of that url with the url of your actual project).

 ## 2. Upload Data Files to Object Storage
 * * *